progressivis/progressivis/doc/notebooks.md

 ![](viz_images/if_else_expr.png)

-then use it to create a computed column based on the `PrecipitationIn`stored column:
+Then use it to create a computed column based on the `PrecipitationIn` stored column:

 ![](viz_images/if_else_expr_apply.png)